ncougs/Portfolio/README.md

 # My Portfolio
 Welcome to my portolio.
-This application showcases my work and provides users with information to contact me.
+This application showcases my work and provides users with information to contact me along with some other usual resources about me.
 Feel free to get in touch!

 ## Deployed Application